Alexl22437/Battle-Bots/JOURNAL.md

 **Total Time spent: 3h**

-It was time to finilze this battle bot, after a lot of hours spent making each mechanism, I was done.
-I had made sure every hole is in the proper size and overall made sure everything was perfect and ready to build. ther were some slight issues with material thickness so I had to rearrange a lot of the part but overall it was looking solid.
+It was time to finalize this battle bot, after a lot of hours spent making each mechanism, I was done.
+I had to make sure every hole is the proper size and overall made sure everything was perfect and ready to build.
+There were some slight issues with material thickness so I had to rearrange a lot of the part but overall it was looking solid.
 I then calculated the entire weight and surprisingly, I had stayed under the weight limit!
 I had learned a lot from building this bot from scratch and valuble lessons that I could take into other projects besides battle bots.
 Overall amazing progress within the last couple days and I hope I get to do more of these in the future!

 # Finalized robot